-Create your first Compose file
+Create your first compose file

 1. Open your GitHub repo and enter the docker-compose folder